Women in the Haitian Revolution: Sexual assault

 The sexual brutality Black women faced in Haiti consisted of continual rape by plantation owners oftentimes leading to infertility.
 Female slaves were seen as equal opportunity victims for the French during the revolution and they suffered continual attacks and rapes.
-The absolute harshness faced by these slave women pushed them to see the revolution as an important opportunity to participate in the fight directly.
+While white men and women were united by their fear and hatred for people of color, Haitian women faced a harsher, intersecting threat to their freedom that motivated them to join the fight for liberation.
+In doing so, Haitian women were opening themselves up to more physical and sexual danger, becoming "equal opportunity" victims for the French to rape, torture, and execute.
 In the Pacific women's bodies, specifically native and slave women, were commodified resulting in sexual violence that intertwined with colonial capitalistic pursuits.
 The sexual desire Creoles and Parisian people had for black women and native women in Saint-Domingue left these men vulnerable to being manipulated by the women they were sexually exploiting.
 This made it possible for these women to serve as concubines and spies for the revolution.
 Blinded by an "exotic" desire for the slave women in Haiti these men were open to manipulation by these revolutionary women.
 This was because the Creoles desired for a time when it was easier to pursue their sexual desires so they were facile for these women to manipulate for intel or espionage.
 Sexual violence is a large part of the Haitian Revolution that has been un-discussed and continues as a cycle of sexual violence in contemporary Haiti.